 While I had started my PhD on parallel computing algorithms, I changed my area to cryptography in the first semester while working on a project for RSA DSI.
 My PhD thesis focused on high-speed software and hardware architectures for number-theoretical cryptographic algorithms.
 Most of my graduate work was sponsored by grants from Intel, RSA DSI, and US Navy Research Labs across several projects.
 These projects include high-performance core cryptographic and math libraries on Intel Pentium and MMX, Sparc V8/V9, and TMS320C16 architectures.
 I was proud to have the fastest and meanest modular exponentiation implementation.
 I proposed several new SIMD instructions to speed up cryptographic algorithms in integer rings and characteristic 2 fields.
 Some of them appeared in later MMX versions now known as Intel SSE.

-I worked at Novell from 1997 through 2003 on various aspects of cryptography and authentication, directory services security, directory services key management, TLS, and joined Microsoft in January of 2004 as a developer in Windows Security.
+I worked at Novell from 1997 through 2003 on various aspects of cryptography and authentication, directory services security, directory services key management, TLS, security protocols, and joined Microsoft in January of 2004 as a developer in Windows Security.
 At Microsoft, I worked as a Developer, Developer Lead, and Program Manager in Windows Core Security and Online Services groups.
-I moved to CSRO Incubations to start the Cryptography Incubation group within Security Incubations, which was later rolled into Microsoft Research and eXtreme Computing Group in 2009.
+I moved to CSRO Incubations to start the Cryptography Incubation group which was later rolled into Microsoft Research and eXtreme Computing Group in 2009.

 I was an affiliate faculty at University of Washington Computer Science & Engineering department, and taught Cryptography in Fall 2016.